Queen Victoria Park

-Much of the plant material is labelled for the education of the local and out of town visitors.
-The park also features a major rock garden, a Hybrid tea rose garden, and attractive carpet-bedding displays.
-Numerous park benches and beautiful lawns provide a pleasant opportunity for relaxation for the weary traveller.
+The majority of plants are labelled for the education of the local and out of town visitors.
+The park also features a major stone garden, a Hybrid tea rose garden, and attractive carpet bed displays.
+A convenient number of park benches and finely manicured lawns provide a pleasant opportunity for relaxation for the weary traveller.

 Landscape illumination is an integral part of the park environment, as is the illumination of the Falls.

 Queen Victoria Park celebrates each season in style.
 Every spring, 500,000 daffodils herald the arrival of this season in a natural, welcoming way.
 Magnificent magnolias, breathtaking tulips and other spring blooming plants play host to spring in the park.

 Summer showcases many carpet bed displays as well as 1000’s of flora throughout the park.
-Fuchsia and Lantana standards, cannas, coleus, and many other plants provide horticultural and aesthetic points of interest that appeal to any type of visitor, including horticultural professionals.
+Magenta, and Lantana standards, coleus, cannas and many others provide many beautiful points of interest that appeal to any type of visitor, including horticultural professionals.

-Chrysanthemums and Kale have been used in the fall to extend the season and to provide interest after the arrival of "Jack Frost".
+Chrysanthemums and Kale have been grown in the fall to extend the season and to provide interest after the arrival the first frost of the season.

 During the winter months, the stark branches of trees and shrubs create visual and special interest for our visitors, especially when coated with ice from the freezing mist of the Falls, and the park transforms itself into a Winter Wonderland as the primary home of the Winter Festival of Lights.